 - Bitcoin is 100% tamper-proof.
 You can not fake or fraude a Bitcoin transaction.

 - Bitcoin is hyper portable.
 Even by memory.

-- Bitcoin knows no regimes.
+- Bitcoin knows no borders or regimes.

 - Bitcoin knows no central banks.

 - Bitcoin needs no expensive vault